Minister for Home Affairs (Australia): History

 The Minister for the Interior existed from 1932 to 1972.
-The Territories of Australia portfolio has been the responsibility for the varying titles of the Minister for Territories.
+The Territories portfolio has been the responsibility for the varying titles of the Minister for Territories.

 The Home Affairs Ministry was re-established in 2007, assuming the responsibilities of the Minister for Justice and Customs within the Attorney-General's Department with policy responsibilities for criminal justice, law enforcement, border control and national security and with oversight responsibilities of the Australian Customs Service and the Border Protection Command, the Australian Federal Police, the Australian Crime Commission, and the Office of Film and Literature Classification.

 From September 2010 to September 2013, the Minister for Home Affairs also held the position of Minister for Justice.
 In September 2013 with the change of government, the position Minister for Home Affairs was disbanded and its responsibilities were assumed by the newly created Minister for Immigration and Border Protection for border control and by the Minister for Justice for law enforcement.

 On 18 July 2017, Prime Minister Malcolm Turnbull announced the creation of a new home affairs department to be headed by Immigration Minister Peter Dutton, with responsibility for immigration, border control, domestic security, and law enforcement.

 On 20 December 2017, Governor-General Peter Cosgrove swore Dutton into the position of Minister for Home Affairs.
 The Home Affairs portfolio was formed by way of an Administrative Arrangements Order issued on 20 December 2017 with responsibilities for national security including cybersecurity and counterterrorism, law enforcement, emergency management, transport security, immigration, citizenship, border control, and multicultural affairs.

+In July 2024, upon the reshuffle of the Albanese Ministry, responsibility for oversight of ASIO was delegated to the Attorney-General's Department rather than being accountable to the Home Affairs Department.
+Prime Minister Albanese had previously moved responsibility for oversight of the AFP from the Home Affairs Department to the Attorney-General's Department in 2022 upon his election as Prime Minister.

-List of Ministers for Home Affairs
+List of ministers for home affairs

 The following individuals have been appointed as Minister for Home Affairs, or any of its related titles: